 After leaving Orchid and then crossing the KTDC Golden Peak resort entrance, we came across the check post which is now manned by VSS (Vana Samrakshana Samithi).
 We reached here around 5:15pm.
 The entry time is written as 8am-5pm, thankfully they allow entry after 5pm also (probably since it is good money).
 They charge Rs.20 per person for entrance and Rs.20 for the car.
 I have no clue why they charge the money as they provide absolutely no facility at the top of the mountain.

-Gradually VSS (Vana Samrakshana Samithi – Forest protection council) units are also becoming government bureaucracy, mainly interested in harassing public.
+Gradually VSS (Vana Samrakshana Samithi – Forest protection council) units are becoming government bureaucracy, increasingly hostile to tourists.
 For example, when we went to Braemore estate, we were harassed by the VSS unit located at Mankayam.
 We told them that we were not going to Mankayam eco-tourism facility, but just passing through to the Braemore estate.
 But the forest staff there was adamant and we had to cough up Rs.
 50 without receipt.
 I doubt whether the check post itself is legal on this road.

 Another problem is that whenever you visit some forest areas, forest department will force an unqualified "guide" to accompany you.
 This is supposedly to support the local population and to protect forest areas, however is a big hassle when the guide decides what you should see and do!
 For example, try visiting the Thattekkadu bird sanctuary, last time I got a jobless boat driver (due to the Thattekkadu boat tragedy) as the bird watching guide.
 I am ready to pay double to get rid of such guides!

-Incidents such as the one in Thenmala in which poor tourists had been raped by the people (VSS – Forest protection council) entrusted to protect the forest, though isolated clearly raises questions about local participation in forest protection.
+Horrible incidents such as the one in Thenmala, though isolated, clearly raises questions about local participation in forest protection.
 Interestingly there was hardly any local news coverage of the above incident.
-When people who are not qualified/trained and has no accountability are given power, they can do anything!
+When people who are not qualified/trained and has no accountability are given power, they will do anything!